mhaugrud/msumcspy/_sources/Dictionaries/CountingLetters.rst

+.. activecode:: tds

+   def countAll(astring):
+       #your code goes here

+   print(countAll('banana'))

+.. admonition:: Write the function ...

-Here is a start to the development of the function.
+   Write the body of the countAll function as follows:

    #.
 Create an empty dictionary of counts.

    #.
 Iterate through the characters of the string, either creating a new key-value pair or modifying
       an existing value.

-.. activecode:: tds

-   def countAll(astring):